Broughton High School Administration

 Michael MacGovern graduated from the University of Akron in Ohio with a Bachelor's Degree in Special Education.
 He received a Master's Degree in Special Education at East Carolina University is a National Board Certified Teacher, and received a Master's of School Administration Degree from the University of North Carolina at Wilmington.
 He taught for nine years at New Hanover High School in Wilmington, NC and coached JV/Varsity football for 12 years in Ohio and North Carolina.
 Mr. MacGovern served as an Administrative Intern at Murrayville Elementary School and North Garner Middle School and as an Assistant Principal at East Garner Magnet Middle School.
-Mr. MacGovern is married to Paige MacGovern who teaches Theatre Arts at Fuquay-Varina High School and they are proud parents of a daughter named Quinn.
-The MacGoverns are proud to be a part of the Broughton Family.
-Go Caps!
+Mr. MacGovern is a proud parent of a daughter named Quinn.
+Mr. MacGovern is proud to be a Cap!

 Officer Michael Foran